Arrow BOOK

 • Steroid medication to reduce inflammation

-X ray guidance is commonly used to confirm accurate placement.
-In some cases, a small amount of contrast may be used to check spread within the epidural space.
+X ray guidance is commonly used to confirm accurate needle placement.
+In some cases a small amount of contrast is used to check spread within the epidural space and improve precision.

 Your consultant may advise: